Vllaadd/earth-and-sun/README.md

 3. Three.js library

 ## Technology Breakdown
-  1. `THREE.Scener()` : A constructor provided by the Three.js library that creates a new scene object.
+  1. `THREE.Scene()` : A constructor provided by the Three.js library that creates a new scene object.
   A scene is kind of a stage where we place our 3D models, lights, and cameras before rendering them to the screen.
   2. `THREE.PerspectiveCamera(...);`: This method is used to create a perspective camerar in the Three.js library.
 A camera defines how the 3D scene is viewed.
   3. `THREE.WebGLRenderer();`: Renderer is responsible for rendering 3D scene onto a 2D canvas or the screen, making it visible to the user.